vanilophp/docs/modules-vs-framework.md

 ## Modules

-Vanilo consists of standalone modules like product, cart, checkout, order, etc. They can be used independently from each other, even by arbitrarily picking one or more of them.
+Vanilo consists of standalone modules like product, cart, checkout, order, etc. They can be used independently from each other, without the Vanilo Framework, even by arbitrarily picking one or more of them.
 The single "glue" between them is the `vanilo\contracts` package.
 And Laravel + Concord of course.

 All these modules have their standalone github repositories and can be separately installed via composer.